warint/statcanR/README.md

 ##### Acknowledgment of Source according to Statistics Canada Open Licence Agreement

-Statistics Canada has a specific procedure regarding the ackowledgment of source :
+Statistics Canada has a specific procedure regarding the acknowledgment of source :

 You shall include and maintain the following notice on all licensed